 Learning to read is hard and you’re a huge part of this journey.
 Before our kids started school we’d heard lots of times “Don’t worry, they’ll learn that at school.”
 This is true to an extent but it doesn’t mean that there’s not work to be done at home to help your child on this journey.
 Sure, most kindy kids don’t have homework or it starts a little later in the year.
 However they do take home ‘readers’ (books designed to help them learn to read) and there’s an expectation that parents help them read these each night, or morning if that works better for you and your child.

 There are also ‘sight words’ that come on different coloured cards as they progress through them all.
 These 100 or so words are basically the foundation of reading, the most common words they just need to know and there’s no way around this really.
 Your child will need to know the words on each card before progressing to the next colour.
 Your child’s teacher may have some suggestions of ways to mix things up when learning these.
-Each child is different so you just have to find out what works for yours.
+Each child is different so you just have to find what works for yours.
 You could play bingo or memory with them for example.
 But let’s face it, this kind of thing on certain days is just a huge chore and a form of parental torture when you’ve looked at the word ‘that’ for the hundredth time and they stare blankly at you!

 You will likely become busier that you were before.
 Seems impossible right??
 You now have a full 5 days up your sleeve so how can this be?
 For those who have kids in daycare your day is suddenly MUCH shorter – you HAVE to be there on the bell to pick them up and 3pm is way earlier than the luxury of 5.30pm or 6pm or just picking them up whenever you were ready to!

-The school day of six hours is super short, then add in doing tuckshop, uniform shop or class reading, your ACTUAL job, household errands & chores and getting organised for library day, sports day, news day, combined with class birthday parties and extra-curricular activities and it leaves about 3 seconds spare in your day!
+The school day of six hours is super short, then add in doing canteen, uniform shop or class reading, your ACTUAL job, household errands & chores and getting organised for library day, sports day, news day, combined with class birthday parties and extra-curricular activities and it leaves about 3 seconds spare in your day!

 So buckle up mums, you’re in for a ride but it’s a really rewarding one.
 Their growth, both intellectually and emotionally, in kindergarten is out of this world and they become much more independent.
 Take some time to admire it, because this year will fly by faster than you can imagine.
 Good luck!